awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

 We recommend that you initially install the package into your Salesforce sandbox\.
 After the package is installed, you can configure your Salesforce Call Center configuration within Salesforce\.

-The next step is to whitelist your Salesforce Visualforce domain within Amazon Connect\.
+The next step is to put your Salesforce Visualforce domain on an allow list \(also known as whitelist\) in Amazon Connect\.
 This allows cross\-domain access to your Amazon Connect instance\.

 ## Amazon Connect CTI Adapter v3 for Salesforce Installation Guide<a name="sf-installation-guide"></a>